Aphrodite of Knidos

 The Aphrodite of Knidos (or Cnidus) was an Ancient Greek sculpture of the goddess Aphrodite created by Praxiteles of Athens around the 4th century BC.
-It is one of the first life-sized representations of the nude female form in Greek history, displaying an alternative idea to male heroic nudity.
-Praxiteles' Aphrodite is shown nude, reaching for a bath towel while covering her pubis, which, in turn leaves her breasts exposed.
+It was one of the first life-sized representations of the nude female form in Greek history, displaying an alternative idea to male heroic nudity.
+Praxiteles' Aphrodite was shown nude, reaching for a bath towel while covering her pubis, which, in turn leaves her breasts exposed.
 Up until this point, Greek sculpture had been dominated by male nude figures.
 The original Greek sculpture is no longer in existence; however, many Roman copies survive of this influential work of art.
 Variants of the Venus Pudica (suggesting an action to cover the breasts) are the Venus de' Medici and the Capitoline Venus.

 Original

-The Aphrodite of Knidos was commissioned as the cult statue for the Temple of Aphrodite at Knidos.
+The Aphrodite of Knidos was a marble carving of the goddess Aphrodite by the sculptor Praxiteles, which was bought by the people of Knidos in the middle of the 4th century BC.
+The earliest text to mention the Aphrodite is Pliny the Elder's Natural History, which reports that Praxiteles carved two sculptures of Aphrodite, one clothed and one nude; the clothed one was bought by the people of Kos and the Knidians bought the nude one.
+The statue was set up as the cult statue for the Temple of Aphrodite at Knidos.
 It depicted the goddess Aphrodite as she prepared for the ritual bath that restored her purity, discarding her drapery with one hand, while modestly shielding herself with the other.
 The placement of her hands obscures her pubic area, while simultaneously drawing attention to her exposed upper body.
 The statue is famed for its beauty, and is designed to be appreciated from every angle.

-Because the various copies show different body shapes, poses and accessories, the original can only be described in general terms; the body twisting in a contrapposto position, with the head probably turned to the left.
-Lucian said that she "wore a slight smile that just revealed her teeth", although most later copies do not preserve this.